kwebio/kweb-core/README.md

                     // asking for the `value` of inputElement.
 This will take delay so
                     // inputElement.getValue() actually returns a future.  `await()` then uses coroutines
                     // to effectively wait until the future comes back, but crucially, without
-                    // tying up a thread (which would getString very inefficient very quickly). val newItemText = inputElement.getValue().await()
+                    // tying up a thread (which would get very inefficient very quickly). val newItemText = inputElement.getValue().await()

                     // And now we add the new item using our custom function